continuedev/continue/extensions/vscode/e2e/README.md

 ### Setup

-When running e2e tests for the first time:
+When running e2e tests for the first time, or after changing non-test source code:

 ```bash
 npm run e2e:all